m-barnard/amdc/README.md

 ## General information
 All analyses were run using R 4.4.0 and Python 3.8.3.
 The needed python libraries can be loaded as a conda environment using nTreeClus_environ.yaml

 In both src/ folders there is a file named ntrees_edit.py.
-The majority of this code is from https://github.com/HadiJahanshahi/nTreeClus nTreeClus.py file; however, some changes were made in order to run this method for our simulation setting parameters.
+The majority of this code is from https://github.com/HadiJahanshahi/nTreeClus nTreeClus.py file; however, some changes were made in order to run this method for our simulation and Daynamica data analyses.

 ## Reproducing figures, tables, and results